25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 ## security.txt

 When security risks in web services are discovered by users they often lack the channels to disclose them properly.
-As a result, security issues may be left unreported.
+As a result, security issues may be left unreported

 Security.txt defines a standard to help organizations define the process for users to disclose security vulnerabilities securely.
-Include a text file on your server at `.well-known/security.txt` with the relevant contact details.
+Include a text file on your server at `.well-known/security.txt` with the relevant contact details

-Check [https://securitytxt.org/](https://securitytxt.org/) for more details.
+Check [https://securitytxt.org/](https://securitytxt.org/) for more details

 ## TODO